aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

   <img width="1000" src="/img/2023-09-06_01/output_16_0.png" alt="output_16_0">
 </p>

+Note that we are going to use parts of the available TAVG values as training and testing datasets.

 ## First approach : TAVG_am, arithmetic mean of TMIN and TMAX

+Let's kick off our analysis by introducing TAVG_am, which represents the arithmetic mean of TMIN and TMAX:

 ```python
 df["TAVG_am"] = 0.5 * (df["TMIN"] + df["TMAX"])